Bhutan Tour Package with Tiger’s Nest Hike

 RELATED CONTENTAll You Need To Know About The Hike To Tiger’s Nest Bhutan

-More importantly, you will be overjoyed after hiking to the Taktsang Monastery, also known as Tiger’s nest,t clinging to the cliff at the altitude of 3180m.
-This is a fantastic landmark and the major highlight of Paro & Bhutan.
-During the hiking, you will have several stops at the wooden tea houses or cafeterias to rest and enjoy the Tiger’s nest & cliff.
-If you are not fit walking up to the temple, you can hire a horse to hike up, but you have to be careful while using a horse to go up because of the steep ascent and steps.
+Experience the thrill of visiting the Stunning Taktsang Monastery, also known as Tiger’s Nest, perched atop a cliff at an altitude of 3180m.
+This majestic landmark is the highlight of Paro & Bhutan.
+As you hike up to the temple, rest and take in the beauty of the Tiger’s Nest and its cliff at the wooden tea houses or cafeterias along the way.
+If you’re not up for the climb, you can hire a horse to take you up, but be aware of the steep ascent and steps.

 Itinerary Expand All